kubeshop/botkube-docs/content/configuration/communication/_index.md

 BotKube backend reads communication settings from two sources:
 - the [comm_config.yaml](#file-syntax) file placed in the directory specified by the **CONFIG_PATH** environment variable,
 - the exported [environment variables](#environment-variables).
-It takes priority over the configuration specified in the file.
+They take priority and override the configuration specified in the file.

 ## File syntax

 The communication configuration file contains:

-- communication mediums configuration,
+- communication platforms configuration,

 - option to toggle notification type to short or long.

 ```yaml